- As low as $390/Night

 - Approximately 850 square feet

 Your Myrtle Beach adventure begins at this marvelous 2-bedroom condo.
 This condo is completely refreshed with a handsome modern kitchen with everything you need including modern appliances.
 You will feel like youre sitting on the beach.
-The furnishings is charming and comfortable, and you can see for miles down the coast.(Discount available in off season for a full month stay NOT AVAILABLE AFTER APRIL)Telephone owner for details Also this is a 3rd floor unit with no elevator.
+The furnishings is striking and comfortable, and you can see for miles down the coast.(Discount available in off season for a full month stay NOT AVAILABLE AFTER APRIL)Telephone owner for details Also this is a 3rd floor unit with no elevator.
 (Owner is allergic to cats and dogs---please don't bring)

 About the Area